joycodes/joycodes-blog/README.md

 # Joycodes-blog
-This is a personal blogging website where you can create and share your opinions and other users can read and comment on them. blog-x also has random quotes that inspire the users.
+This is a personal blogging website where you can create and share your opinions and other users can read and comment on them.

 ## Author
-> VJoyce Nguttu
+> Joyce Nguttu

 ## Requirements